NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cleansing Light.md

 * * *

 A burst of light from your horn cleanses your allies of ailments and sends your foes reeling.
 You and all allies in a 20-foot emanation benefit from a 4th-rank [[Spells/Restoration|Restoration]] spell.
-All enemies within the emanation are [[Conditions/Dazzled|Dazzled]] until the end of your next turn.
+All enemies within the emanation are [[Dazzled|Dazzled]] until the end of your next turn.

 *Source: Pathfinder Lost Omens Impossible Lands*
 *OGL*